moiri/kobold/README.md

                 Enables the character to jump higher when crouch is pressed while jumping.
-If this is turned off, the character jumps Only to the maximal height set by Movable.setMaxJumpHeight(maxHeight) If "crouch" is turned off, this parameter has no effect.
+If this is turned off, the character jumps Only to the maximal height set by Movable.setMaxJumpHeight(maxHeight) This works also if "crouchJump" is turned off.
+                If "crouch" is turned off, this parameter has no effect.
                 If "jump" is turned off, this parameter has no effect.
-                If "crouchJump" is turned off, this parameter has no effect.

             "appear": true
                 With this enabled, the character cannot leave the visible screen